6 min read

 Why not INTJ?

-Ushakov is the ISTJ of this naval generation — a man who maintained and deepened a tradition with absolute precision.
-But Greig's INTJ alternative would be a man who built his system from internal models and preferred to work through the architecture rather than through direct command presence.
-Greig was constitutionally an organizer of people and institutions, not just of systems.
-His governance of Kronstadt, his management of the Chesma campaign's political dimensions, his cultivation of the officer corps — all of this required the extroverted confidence of Te-dominant leadership.
-INTJs tend to delegate the institutional management; Greig did it himself.
+An INTJ builds systems from internal models and prefers architecture over direct command presence.
+Greig was constitutionally an organizer of people.
+His governance of Kronstadt, management of the Chesma campaign's political dimensions, cultivation of the officer corps — all required Te-dominant extroverted leadership.
+INTJs delegate institutional management; Greig did it himself.

 Why not ESTJ?

-ESTJs maintain and improve established systems; they derive authority from institutional position and established procedure.
+ESTJs maintain and improve established systems.
 Greig arrived in Russia to a system that barely existed and built it.
-The creative, visionary dimension of his institutional work — understanding what a Russian navy could be strategically, and designing the organizational culture to make that vision achievable — required Ni driving Te, not Si supporting Te.
-The ESTJ version of Greig would have been an excellent administrator of a fleet that already existed.
-The actual Greig created the fleet, which is an ENTJ project.
+The visionary dimension of his work — understanding what a Russian navy could be strategically — required Ni driving Te, not Si supporting Te.
+The ESTJ version of Greig would have administered a fleet that already existed.
+The actual Greig created one.

 Historical Figure MBTI